MJKING1276/fact-checker-ai/README.md

 ## Example Output

-For a claim like **"The moon is made of cheese"**:
+For a claim like **"The Earth is flat"**:
 - **Verdict**: WRONG ❌
-- **Accuracy**: 30%
+- **Accuracy**: 100%
-- **Explanation**: The moon is not made of cheese.
-Scientific evidence suggests that the moon is primarily composed of rock and minerals, not dairy products.
+- **Explanation**: The claim that the Earth is flat has been debunked by centuries of scientific observation and evidence.
+Satellite imagery, circumnavigation, and gravitational measurements all confirm that the Earth is an oblate spheroid.

 ### Notes